-Pursuant to the requirements found in the Clean Water Act (CWA), National Environmental Policy Act (NEPA), Endangered Species Act (ACT), Migratory Bird Treaty Act (MBTA) and other federal laws, project proposals with the potential to impact trust resources must be reviewed by the US Fish and Wildlife Service.
+Pursuant to the requirements found in the Clean Water Act (CWA), National Environmental Policy Act (NEPA), Endangered Species Act (ESA), Migratory Bird Treaty Act (MBTA) and other federal laws, project proposals with the potential to impact trust resources must be reviewed by the U.S. Fish and Wildlife Service.

 General Guidance Documents